pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 Exercise
 ========

-Try it for yourself by copying the code snippets above and running the test.
+Try it for yourself by copying the code snippets above into your IDE, and running the test.

 .. code-block:: python